MBDP-bioinformatics-courses/MBDP_Genomics_2024/Practicals/commandline.md

 ## Connecting to Puhti

-Go to [puhti.csc.fi](https://www.puhti.csc.fi/)and log in with your CSC or HAKA account.
+Go to [puhti.csc.fi](https://www.puhti.csc.fi/) and log in with your CSC or HAKA account.
 Select `>_ Login shell node` and perform the following  exercises in the terminal that opens in your browser.
 You can also login to puhti with any other method of your choice.